jmagaram/cplustemplate/README.md

 You should be able to see and run these tests from the Test Explorer, just like you did with Doctest.
 You may need to click the reload/refresh button at the top of the Test Explorer first.

+The makefile included with this template does NOT include tests_gtest.exe in the make all by default.

 ## Switching between Windows and Linux

 When switching between Windows and Linux, some configuration information might be different, such as the location of various .h files and the location of the Google Test framework.
 The makefile in this template has some conditional logic so you can change one variable - PLATFORM - and it should them build properly.